Jan. 6 witnesses held in contempt: Who, why and what's next

 However, the Biden administration has denied privilege claims from Navarro and Scavino saying an assertion of executive privilege was not justified or in the national interest.

-The House was scheduled to vote Wednesday to hold Navarro in contempt, sending the referral to the Justice Department.
+The House voted Wednesday to hold Navarro in contempt, sending the referral to the Justice Department.

 Register for free to continue reading